BloomTech-Labs/community-calendar-ios/Community Calendar/Pods/Apollo/scripts/apollo/README.md

 ## `apollo client:download-schema OUTPUT`

-Download a schema from engine or a GraphQL endpoint.
+Download a schema from Apollo Graph Manager or a GraphQL endpoint in JSON or SDL format

 ```
 USAGE
   $ apollo client:download-schema OUTPUT

 ARGUMENTS
-  OUTPUT  [default: schema.json] Path to write the introspection result to
+  OUTPUT  [default: schema.json] Path to write the introspection result to.
+Can be `.graphql`, `.gql`, `.graphqls`, or
+          `.json`

 OPTIONS
   -c, --config=config                    Path to your Apollo config file

-  -t, --tag=tag                          The published service tag for this client
+  -g, --graph=graph                      The ID for the graph in Apollo Graph Manager to operate client commands with.
+                                         Overrides config file if set.

+  -v, --variant=variant                  The variant of the graph in Apollo Graph Manager to associate this client to

   --clientName=clientName                Name of the client that the queries will be attached to

   --clientReferenceId=clientReferenceId  Reference id for the client which will match ids from client traces, will use